foonathan/memory/README.md

     public:
         // Whether or not the allocator is stateful.
-        // Non-stateful allocators don't need to be stored and can be default constructed on the fly. using is_stateful = std::true_type/std::false_type;
+        // Non-stateful allocators don't need to be stored and can be default constructed on the fly.
+        // The result of the getter function is always the same. using is_stateful = std::true_type/std::false_type;

         // The allocator is required to be moveable